Lroca88/avro-registry/README.md

-# avro-registry
+# schema-registry-serdes
-Library that handles schema operations in confluent-schema-registry and avro data transformation.
+Confluent Schema Registry integration to easily serialize and deserialize messages using avro schemas.